Last updated: June 2026

 Florida property with unauthorized occupants

 Squatters in your property can freeze a sale for months.
-Florida changed the rules in 2024, but the damage, liability, and legal costs don't disappear on their own.
-We buy squatter-occupied houses as-is for cash and close in 14-30 days.
+Florida changed the rules in 2024, but damage, liability, title questions, and municipal fines can still complicate the exit.
+We buy squatter-occupied houses as-is for cash, with closing timing based on title, occupancy facts, and seller readiness.

 Get My Cash Offer